-PSY 340 HUMAN GROWTH and DEVELOPMENT
+PSY 340 HUMAN GROWTH and DEVELOPMENT 3 sem. hrs.

 Theories of developmental psychology.
 Physical, cognitive, and personality perspective.
 Consideration of major theories of learning.
 (Same as EDU 309)

 PSY 350 PSYCHOLOGY OF LEARNING

 The systematic study of learning from both a cognitive and behavioral perspective.
 Consideration of major theories of learning.
 (Same as EDU 304A)